skids/perl6-xcb/README.md

 }
 ```

-...further, within each of these classes the enum itself has been
+...further, within most of these classes the enum itself has been
 marked to export using the ":enums" tag.
 So if you want to load
 the individual symbols from a single enum directly into a namespace,
 you may import them (and along with them the name of the actual enum):